 Let me share a link to an article about Austin that inspired this love-fueled rant this morning.

-Take a moment to read and be inspired by some of Austin’s next generation of success stories.
+So take a moment and read some inspiring stories from Austin’s generation of success.
 People and teams that will literally change your life whether you live here in our fine city or not.

 If you aren’t from here, come on down for a visit, we have excellent beer and BBQ.
 Get inspired by our entrepreneurial spirt, our commitment to community and our bootstrap mentality and then go home.